What is Radioactive Decay Inside Earth?

 Because of the convection cycles that occur deep inside Earth, it’s the force that breaks apart the whole lithosphere into 7 major plate tectonics and 12 or so minor ones.

-- DIVERGENT PLATES: At divergent plates boundaries, plates pull apart from each other.
+• DIVERGENT PLATES: At divergent plate boundaries, plates pull apart from each other.
 In turn, lava spews out to create the youngest geological rocks on Earth.

-It’s from this radioactive heat that powers the rock cycle and plate tectonics on Earth.
+It’s this radioactive heat that powers the rock cycle and plate tectonics on Earth.

 How do nuclear power plants use radioactive decay?